 Know Your Options Before Results Day: A Level

-A level results in 2017 are released on Thursday 17th August.
+A level results are released each August.
 For some, the day will be a celebration of achievement of hard work having paid off.
 Unfortunately other students might be disappointed by their performance in the exams and may need some help in deciding what to do next.
 This article explores various scenarios, and their outcomes, to assist you in planning for Results Day.